Pizzan8t0r/Jim-s-Burgers/README.md

 We have an interactive tree map in the browser.
 We can click on each part to reveal the bundle sizes.
 Currently we have a single bundle being loaded to the browser in main.bundle.js.
 This means all the JavaScript assets need to be processed in order for any page to load.
 Large JavaScript files will tie up the browser's resources and processing power, delaying the Time to Interactive (TTI).
 We have shown that with minimal set up, we can use webpack out of the box and still get some performance gains.
 In the next step, we will code split the JavaScript into different modules or chunks
 ![400-Bundle-Analyze-Before-Split](https://user-images.githubusercontent.com/131811220/235533628-79593b0f-27cf-4c89-b01f-b3193563b752.jpg)

 ## Code split the app to separate concerns
-I'll be using entry-point splitting to create multiple entry points and separate our JavaScript into distinct modules or files, which we will then connect in accordance to their dependencies. webpack tracks the dependencies of the JavaScript modules with a dependency graph.
+I'll be using entry-point splitting to create multiple entry points and separate our JavaScript into distinct modules or files, which will then connect in accordance to their dependencies. webpack tracks the dependencies of the JavaScript modules with a dependency graph.
 A script file can call multiple modules that can then call other modules, which forms a chain of dependencies. webpack can offload this task by creating bundles based on the dependency graph. webpack starts at the entry point and tracks each dependency and bundles this code together.
-Each entry point becomes a bundle based on the dependency graph and its interlinked modules
+Each entry point becomes a bundle based on the dependency graph and its interlinked modules.
 ![500-Dependency-graph](https://user-images.githubusercontent.com/131811220/235534187-883f3d9e-4f9f-49c3-859f-fb12c5777459.png)

 When creating multiple entry points, it is especially advantageous to split code based on its responsibility for different page loads.
 Then we can load each bundle on demand when that particular page is being loaded.
 This alone will make the JavaScript bundle size for each page just a fraction of the previous size.
 Let's try and organize our objects and functions into new groupings that will form our modules.
 Simply based on the conditional statements, we can see DOM manipulation specific for each webpage.
 Separating the JavaScript assets based on the webpages is a great strategy and will allow lazy loading, because only one page can load at a time.
-Let's create three new JavaScript files located in the js folder in the assets folder and move the corresponding conditional statements and their respective code blocks from the script.js file to the appropriate files
+Let's create three new JavaScript files located in the js folder in the assets folder and move the corresponding conditional statements and their respective code blocks from the script.js file to the appropriate files.
 ## Modularization
 Bundling our JavaScript assets can be advantageous from a performance perspective, it is also important to note why encapsulation, or separating our code based on purpose or responsibility, is also a best practice.
 Here are the reasons why encapsulation improves performance: